Published:

 • Apparent power

-Depending on the device type, we then require additional data points to be able to manage the device, rather than simply monitoring it – for simplicity reasons we’ll focus on EVCS and batteries or strictly speaking the inverters of the batteries here:
+Then, depending on the device type, we require additional data points to be able to manage it, rather than simply monitoring it.
+For this example, we’ll focus only on EV charging stations (EVCS) and battery inverters.

 EVCS